kuaifan/dootask/README.md

-./cmd composer "your command"         // To run a composer command ./cmd supervisorctl "your command"    // To run a supervisorctl command ./cmd test "your command"             // To run a phpunit command ./cmd npm "your command"              // To run a npm command ./cmd yarn "your command"             // To run a yarn command ./cmd mysql "your command"            // To run a mysql command (use `./cmd mysql bak` Backup database)
+./cmd composer "your command"         // To run a composer command ./cmd supervisorctl "your command"    // To run a supervisorctl command ./cmd test "your command"             // To run a phpunit command ./cmd mysql "your command"            // To run a mysql command (backup: Backup database, recovery: Restore database)
 ```

 ## Upgrade